-As part of the Grant-in-Aid improvement process, the DNR has worked with MnUSA to identify changes to the Snowmobile Trail Improvement Program (formerly referred to as the Capital Improvement program).
+As part of the Grant-in-Aid improvement process, the DNR has worked with the Minnesota United Snowmobilers Association (MnUSA) to identify changes to the Snowmobile Trail Improvement Program (formerly referred to as the Capital Improvement program).
 The snowmobiling community has requested that the DNR be more expedient in releasing funds for improvements and also to adjust the funding amounts and the process to meet the changing needs of the Minnesota's snowmobile trail riding community.